mikerodonnell/parallel_goroutine_capital_gains_calculator/README.md

 ## what is this really?
 A demo of two approaches for spawning and waiting for parallel workers.
-In either approach, the multiple goroutines allow, but don't guarantee parallelism.
+In either approach, the multiple goroutines allow, but don't guarantee, parallelism.
 1) wait loop that uses the chan both for passing values _and_ implicitly tracking goroutine completion
 1) using Go's sync.WaitGroup to explicitly track goroutine completion